derkork/godot-test-driver/README.md

 - A fixture implementation for setting up test fixtures and destroying them properly after the test.

 ### What is it not?
 GodotTestDriver is not a test framework.
 There are already a lot of godot test frameworks out there (e.g GodotXUnit, WAT, GDUnit3) so there is no need add another one to the list.
-Pick one and use GodotTestDriver together with it.
+Pick one and use GodotTestDriver on top of it.

 GodotTestDriver is also not an assertions library.
-Most test frameworks come with built-in assertions, so you can just use these together
+Most test frameworks come with built-in assertions, so just use these.

 ## How to use GodotTestDriver
 ### Installation